yaroslaff/email-verifier/README.md

-# SMTP Email Verifier (python)
+# Grey verifier: Smart SMTP Email Verifier (python)
-SMTP Email Verifier makes correct SMTP conversation to verify email address or list of addresses
+Grey Verifier makes correct SMTP conversation to verify email address or list of addresses and properly handles 4xx SMTP errors (such as greylisting).

 This tool could be slow - it's not working parallel.

 verifier prints successfully verified email addresses to stdout, and failed addresses (and reason) to stderr.

 ## Why yet another mail list verifier?
 Because many other verifiers are working incorrectly, e.g. They use incorrect `HELO` host, do not issue `MAIL FROM` command before `RCPT TO` and on some mailserver this makes incorrect result (e.g. RCPT TO fails because of missed MAIL FROM, but not because something wrong with recipient).